papir805/ElectroniCart-Sales-Analysis/README.md

     * Apple Airpods Headphones
     * Thinkpad Laptop
 * The Macbook Air Laptop and Thinkpad Laptop significantly contributed to dollars refunded and were noted to have high refund rates earlier.
-* The 27in 4K Gaming Monitor and Apple Airpods Headphones have low return rates but are the most frequently refunded item, constituting 48% of dollars refunded.
+* The 27in 4K Gaming Monitor and Apple Airpods Headphones have low refund rates but are the most frequently refunded item, constituting 48% of dollars refunded.
-* The Macbook Air Laptop, the Apple Airpods Headphones, the Thinkpad Laptop, and the 27in 4K Gaming Monitor account for 8% of all sales or ~$2.2 million refunded between 2019-2022.
+* The Macbook Air Laptop, the Apple Airpods Headphones, the Thinkpad Laptop, and the 27in 4K Gaming Monitor account for 8% of all sales and represent $2.2 million in dollars refunded between 2019 and 2022.

 ## Recommendations